yzhda1991/gradecraft-development/doc/model_concerns.md

   * `is_graded?` - returns true if the status is set to "Graded"
   * `in_progress?` - returns true if the status is set to "In Progress"
   * `is_released?` - returns true if the status is set to "Released"
-  * `graded_or_released?` - returns true if the status is set to either "Graded" or "Released"

 ## Historical